December 2019 Review

 GCN collects data on gun incidents and related sentences, inquests, and investigations in England, Scotland, and Wales as reported in the British media.
 We know our information is incomplete, though we believe nearly all the most serious crimes are included.

-We are aware of at least one report in December 2017 concerning two gun deaths:
+We are aware of at least two reports in December 2019 concerning gun deaths:

-We are aware of at least four reports in December 2017 of armed domestic violence (victim known to perpetrator):
+We are aware of at least four reports in December 2019 that we believe to be armed domestic violence and/or victim known to perpetrator, including:

 Licensed Gun Owners/Dealers/Legal Guns and Ammunition

-We are aware of at least five reports in December 2017 relating to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least seven reports in December 2019 that we believe relate to licensed gun owners/dealers/legal guns and ammunition, including:

 Stolen Guns and Ammunition